-Fondation Botnar is launching a call for innovative proposals that aim to leverage data and frontier technologies to create rapid impact for and with young people in low- and middle-income countries (LMICs).
+Fondation Botnar have launched a call for innovative proposals that aim to leverage data and frontier technologies to create rapid impact for and with young people in low- and middle-income countries (LMICs).

 A call for innovative proposals that leverage data and frontier technologies for the health and wellbeing of young people

 Young people (those between the ages of 10-24) should be central actors in shaping the world they live in.
 They are some of the earliest adopters of new digital applications, and we believe there is an untapped potential of frontier technologies to address their health and wellbeing, increasing their resilience and transforming cities into healthy and safe environments where young people can thrive.

 We act as a catalyst, connecting diverse partners and investing in bold, innovative, scalable and high-impact artificial intelligence (AI) and digital approaches to improve the health and wellbeing of young people in growing urban environments around the world.
 We see ourselves as taking a catalytic role in funding projects that ensure young people can realise the fullest of their potential, both for themselves and the future of their communities.

 Against this backdrop, we are inviting for truly pioneering implementation project proposals that leverage this combined potential of frontier technologies, including artificial intelligence, innovative digital tools, and data-based platforms to advance the health and wellbeing of young people living in cities in low- and middle-income countries.
 The thematic areas for this call are:

 - Data-driven preventative interventions that address the social, environmental and behavioral determinants of health and wellbeing, and

 - Inclusive and participatory learning in the 21st century.